turingschool/front-end-curriculum/lessons/localization.md

 Locales are formatted as `language[-region]`.
 So for example, `en` represents the English language, while `en-US` represents English in the United States, and `en-GB` represents English in Great Britain.
 Differences you'd notice per region in this example might be that words like 'favorite' would be spelled 'favourite' if you are in the `en-GB` locale.

 ### Client-Side Detection
-We can detect the user's language preference on the client-side, though we have to be aware of differences among browsers.
+We could detect the user's language preference on the client-side, though we have to be aware of differences among browsers.
 For example:

 ```javascript
 // IE